zx80/flask-simple-auth/docs/TUTORIAL.md

-You should see a log line for the request in the application terminal, and the JSON response in the second, with 3 FSA-specific headers telling the request, the authentification and execution time.
+You should see a log line for the request in the application terminal, and the JSON response in the second, with 3 FSA-specific headers telling the request, the authentication and execution time.

 ## Acme Database